evertonstz/pynps/README.md

 # Installation
 There are tree methods you can install pyNPS:

-### Manual
+## Manual
-This will work in any 64bits Linux distro.
+This is only for 64bits systems.

 You can grab the latest x86/usr/bin/_64 binary file at [releases](https://github.com/evertonstz/pyNPS/releases).
 The binary is made with pyinstaller, so there's no need to deal with python dependencies, just download it and use it (ofc you'll still need pkg2zip and wget installed or inside ~/.config/pynps/lib)